Sierra Nevada, Spain: Family Ski Guide

 ☕What Can You Do Off the Slopes?

 Sierra Nevada's secret weapon isn't on the mountain.
 It's what happens when the lifts stop: you're 45 minutes from Granada, eating tapas that cost less than a chairlift coffee in Courchevel, wandering the Alhambra with your kids, and wondering why you ever paid Alpine prices for a sad fondue.
-The resort village of Pradollano itself is compact and functional rather than charming, but the combination of on-mountain convenience and off-mountain Andalusian culture is genuinely hard to beat.
+The resort village of Pradollano itself is compact and functional rather than charming, but the combination of on-mountain convenience and off-mountain Andalusian culture is hard to beat.

 The Village After Skiing